YittynNg/Chest-Xray/README.md

 |- report.pdf
 ```

-Below is a snippet that guide to download the chest X-ray dataset:
+Here is a snippet that guide yout to download the chest X-ray dataset:
 ![plot](./image/Capture.JPG)

 Make sure the data directory look like structure below: